tresata/hackathonclt2018/README.md

 ## Getting Started

-You can obtain a username and login information from one of the Tresata representatives or from sponsor's room (downstairs).
+You can obtain a username and login information from command central (in the kids university downstairs).

 ssh into a server where you can access the data.

-    > ssh <username>@hack02.nscom.com OR
+    $ ssh <username>@hack02.nscom.com OR
-    > ssh <username>@hack03.nscom.com OR
+    $ ssh <username>@hack03.nscom.com OR
-    > ssh <username>@hack04.nscom.com OR
+    $ ssh <username>@hack04.nscom.com OR
-    > ssh <username>@hack05.nscom.com
+    $ ssh <username>@hack05.nscom.com

 and enter the password you were given.

-We made Hive, Spark, pySpark, R and Anaconda Python command-line interfaces available, and included a tool to compile and run simple Scalding or Spark scripts on-the-fly.
+We made Hive, Spark, pySpark, R and Anaconda Python command-line interfaces available.

 ## Machines